 5 Benefits of Playing Basketball, According to Experts

-Basketball has loyal fans — and players — of all levels around the world.
-No matter how you enjoy the sport (whether you love to review game tape with pals or you play some pickup on the weekends), basketball draws a global appreciation due to its demand on endurance, technique and quick thinking.
+Basketball has loyal fans—and players—of all levels around the world.
+No matter how you enjoy the sport (whether you love to review game tape with pals or you play a casual game on the weekends), basketball draws a global appreciation due to its demand on endurance, technique and quick thinking.

 5 Benefits of Playing Basketball